omegerard/gipso-themesession-event-creation/README.md

   - Grants the group access to the category.
   - Creates a first “Welcome” post in the new category.

+## Attention

+The value for participants_group_name is not saved when you create an event (bug in discourse?).
+You need to edit the event and fill in the participants_group_name custom field.

 ## Installation
 Clone into your Discourse `plugins/` directory: